What is RTP and why understand it

 Important: RTP does not take into account specific players, but refers to the entire mass of bets made by all users over a long period.

-RTP Range - Bad to Excellent
+RTP Range - Poor to Excellent

 RTP (%) | Interpretation |